Thomas-Loudis/georb/README.md

 GEORB has been released as open source in 2022 while it has been developed by Thomas since 2007.

-GEORB' current release delivers data products of precise orbtis, calibrated acceleromer data and gravity field models of the Gravity Recovery And Climate Experiment (GRACE) and GRACE Follow-On (GRACE-FO) missions.
+GEORB' current release delivers data products of precise orbtis, calibrated acceleromer data and gravity field models for the Gravity Recovery And Climate Experiment (GRACE) and GRACE Follow-On (GRACE-FO) missions.

 ---